exonum/exonum-doc/src/advanced/consensus/requests.md

 The processing of responses to requests is trivial:

-- If `to` value (node which should receive request) does not correspond to our key, ignore the message.
+- If `to` value (node which should receive request) does not correspond to the node's key, ignore the message.
 - Check the signature of the message.

 ### `RequestPropose`